Systemic vasculitis: Diagnosis

 To confirm the diagnosis, the initial evaluation consists of a thorough clinical assessment, serological tests, histology when possible, and radiography when necessary.

-Individuals experiencing active vasculitis frequently exhibit anemia, thrombocytopenia, and leukocytosis.
+Individuals experiencing active vasculitis frequently exhibit low levels of red blood cells and platelets in the bloodstream, and high levels of white blood cells in the blood.
 One of the main characteristics of eosinophilic granulomatosis with polyangiitis is eosinophilia.

 Patients with vasculitis frequently have increased erythrocyte sedimentation rate and elevated C-reactive protein levels; however, these symptoms are nonspecific and can arise in a variety of circumstances, most notably infection.
-When vasculitis is not active, normal erythrocyte sedimentation rate or C-reactive protein level can occur and should not rule out the diagnosis.
-When paired with congruent clinical features, an elevated erythrocyte sedimentation rate in giant cell arteritis patients can both support the diagnosis and aid in disease monitoring.
+When vasculitis is inactive, normal erythrocyte sedimentation rate or C-reactive protein levels can occur and should not rule out the diagnosis.
+When paired with congruent clinical features, an elevated erythrocyte sedimentation rate in giant cell arteritis can both support the diagnosis and aid in disease monitoring.

 In any patient suspected of having vasculitis, measurements of blood urea nitrogen, serum creatinine, and urine should be taken.
-Hematuria and proteinuria raise the risk of glomerulonephritis.
+Blood and protein in the urine increase the risk that glomerulonephritis is present.
 Serum bilirubin and liver enzyme levels (ó-glutamyltransferase, alkaline phosphatase, and aspartate and alanine transaminase) can give indications for liver-related vasculitis, like polyarteritis nodosa.

 Antineutrophil cytoplasmic antibodies (ANCAs) are a diverse collection of autoantibodies that target neutrophil enzymes and have been detected in the serum of many vasculitis patients.
 The conditions known as ANCA-associated vasculitides, which are characterized by circulating ANCAs, comprise granulomatosis with polyangiitis, microscopic polyangiitis, and eosinophilic granulomatosis with polyangiitis.

-Chest radiography may reveal nonspecific abnormalities such as cardiomegaly, patchy consolidation, nodules, and infiltrates.
-These results can happen in a variety of situations, but if they go undiagnosed, they could point to vasculitis.
+Chest X-rays may reveal nonspecific abnormalities such as an enlarged heart, patchy consolidation, nodules, and infiltrates.
+These results can happen in a variety of situations, but if they go undiagnosed, they could suggest vasculitis.